 Macro Risks and the Term Structure of Interest Rates

-We extract aggregate supply and aggregate demand shocks for the US economy from macroeconomic data on inflation, real GDP growth, core inflation and the unemployment gap.
-We first use unconditional non-Gaussian features in the data to achieve identification of these structural shocks while imposing minimal economic assumptions.
-We find that recessions in the 1970s and 1980s are better characterized as driven by supply shocks while later recessions were driven primarily by demand shocks.
-The Great Recession exhibited large negative shocks to both demand and supply.
-We then use conditional (time-varying) non-Gaussian features of the structural shocks to estimate "macro risk factors" for supply and demand shocks that drive "bad" (negatively skewed) and "good" (positively skewed) variation for supply and demand shocks.
-The Great Moderation, a general decline in the volatility of many macroeconomic time series since the 1980s, is mostly accounted for by a reduction in the good demand variance risk factor.
-In contrast, the risk factors driving bad variance for both supply and demand shocks, which account for most recessions, show no secular decline.
-Finally, we find that macro risks significantly contribute to the variation in yields, bond risk premiums and the term premium.
-While overall bond risk premiums are counter-cyclical, an increase in bad demand variance is associated with lower risk premiums on bonds.
+We use non-Gaussian features in U.S. macroeconomic data to identify aggregate supply and demand shocks while imposing minimal economic assumptions.
+Recessions in the 1970s and 1980s were driven primarily by supply shocks, later recessions were driven primarily by demand shocks, and the Great Recession exhibited large negative shocks to both demand and supply.
+We estimate "macro risk factors" that drive "bad" (negatively skewed) and "good" (positively skewed) variation for supply and demand shocks.
+The Great Moderation is mostly accounted for by a reduction in good variance.
+In contrast, bad variances for both supply and demand shocks, which account for most recessions, shows no secular decline.
+We document that macro risks significantly contribute to the variation yields, risk premiums and return variances for nominal bonds.
+While overall bond risk premiums are counter-cyclical, an increase in demand variance lowers risk premiums.

 Suggested Citation: Suggested Citation